kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/01-prisma-server-to-heroku.md

 # Deploying a Prisma Server to Heroku
-* We have 3 different pieces we need to manage
+* We have three different pieces we need to manage

 1. Prisma Server
 2. Yoga Server